vali-ray/infinite_games/README.md

 ### Miner strategy

-A reference providing a baseline miner strategy is the article ["Approaching Human Level Forecasting with Langage Models"](https://arxiv.org/html/2402.18563v1?s=35) ([1]).
+A reference providing a **baseline miner** strategy is the article ["Approaching Human Level Forecasting with Langage Models"](https://arxiv.org/html/2402.18563v1?s=35) ([1]).
 The authors fine-tune an LLM to generate predictions on binary events (including the ones listed on Polymarket) which nears the performance of human forecasters when submitting a forecast for each prediction, and which beats human forecasters in a setting where the LLM can choose to give a prediction or not based on its confidence.

 ## Validators

 Validators record the miners' predictions and score them once the Polymarket events settles.
 At each event settlement, a score is added to the moving average of the miner's score.
 This simple model ensures that all validators score the miners at roughly the same time.
-We also implement a cutoff for the submission time of a prediction, currently set at 24 hours.
+We also implement a **cutoff** for the submission time of a prediction, currently set at 24 hours.
 This means that miners must submit their prediction for a given Polymarket event 24 hours before the settlement time.

 ## Scoring methodology
-*We will launch our repo with model 0 i.e the simplest scoring rule and then improve it*
+*We will launch our repo with model 0 i.e the simplest scoring rule and then move to model 1*

 ### model 0